What is a crunchy mom vs a silky mom? And where does a scrunchy mom fit? Don’t worry, you’ll be a natural in no time.

 In this article: 📝

-- What does crunchy mom mean?
+- What does it mean to be a crunchy mom?

 - What is the opposite of a crunchy mom?

-- What’s a crispy mom?
+- What is a scrunchy mom?

 So where does the term come from?